This is what you missed from the UNWTO regional congress

 The next day, I attended panel sessions on “Financing Women Empowerment through Tourism” and “Education and Technology as Tool for Women’s Socio-Economic Advancement in Tourism”.

-After this we had some networking session at the gala dinner.
+After this, we had some networking sessions at the gala dinner.

 See more on Instagram.